I think you’ll agree when I say, that you can’t build a great house on a weak foundation.

 Meditation practice will develop your connection to the Earth and help you to create greater sense of grounding.

-Most effective root chakra meditation is very similar to a concentration meditation where we focus our attention on the location of the root chakra.
+Most effective root chakra meditation is very similar to a concentration meditation, where you focus your attention on the location of the root chakra.

 Here’s how to do it: